souvik-wizard/JsDeveloper-Assignment/README.md

 git clone https://github.com/souvik-wizard/JsDeveloper-Assignment.git
 cd JsDeveloper-Assignment
 ```
 Open index.html in a Web Browser: Simply double-click the index.html file to launch the application in your default browser.
-(Or you can use live server extension for VS Code)
+(Or you can use a live server extension for VS Code)

 ### Edit Table Data: